-2.4.1.9 Atmospheric Pressure [kPa] Field
+2.4.1.9 Atmospheric Pressure [kPa or psi] Field

-In this field, enter the atmospheric pressure, given in kPa.
-The default value is 101.325 kPa.
+In this field, enter the atmospheric pressure, given in kPa or psi.
+The default value is 101.325 kPa or 14.71 psi.

 The atmospheric pressure figure entered in this field only affects the Suction Performance Pump #1 graph.